marielllup/marielllup/README.md

 ### Hi, I'm Mariella ⭐
-Digital Information graduate student with a background in Communication and Digital Technologies. </br> Currently interested in exploring web development, data visualization, and cybersecurity. </br>
+Master’s student in Digital Information (LM-91) with a background in Communication and Digital Technologies. </br> Currently interested in exploring web development, data visualization, and cybersecurity. </br>
 💬 Always learning, always building.</br>